kfjahnke/envutil/README.md

 artifacts with excessive blurring.
 There's little to be gained from scaling up anyway - the lost detail can't be regained.

+## --twine_sigma TWINE_SIGMA  use a truncated gaussian for the twining filter (default: don't)

+If you don't pass --twine_sigma, emvutil will use a simple box filter to combine the result of supersampling into single output pixels values.
+If you pass twine_sigma, the kernel will be derived from a gaussian with a sigma equivalent to twine_sigma times the half kernel width.
+This gives more weight to supersamples near the center of the pick-up.

+## --twine_threshold TWINE_THRESHOLD  discard twining filter taps below this threshold

+If you pass twine_sigma, marginal twining kernel values may become quite small and using them as filter taps makes no sense.
+Pass a threshold here to suppress kernel values below the threshold.
+This is mainly to reduce processing time.
+Use -v to display the kernel and see which kernel values 'survive' the thresholding.

 ## --face_fov FOV        field of view of the cube faces of a cubemap input (in degrees)

 If an input cubemap has other than ninety degrees field of view per cubeface image, pass